daceloc007/Python-1-Assignment/assignment.md

 - Practice code execution
 - Practice with data types
-- Practice with lists
+- Practice with strings and lists

 > Note that this assignment assumes you have a working installation of Python and that you have access to a Terminal.

 ## Instructions

-We'll be working through problems designed to get your hands on everything you learned - strings and lists (and their methods), along with iteration using for loops.
+We'll be working through problems designed to provide both practice and additional context with the things your have learned.
 The goal of is to begin to get comfortable writing very basic Python and executing the code in a variety of ways.
+To answer these questions you will have to create Python scripts that you execute.  `print` statements are useful for iterating on and debugging code.
+Although, [print formatting](https://docs.python.org/3/tutorial/inputoutput.html) is not addressed directly in the following questions you should do your best to ensure print statements produce thoughtful outputs.

 We will learn later on that all the data types in Python are [Python classes](https://docs.python.org/3/tutorial/classes.html) or objects.
 Objects can have data attached to them